Anaminus/roblox-library/modules/Binstruct/README.md

 ## Codec.DecodeBuffer
 [Codec.DecodeBuffer]: #user-content-codecdecodebuffer
 ```
-Codec:DecodeBuffer(buffer: Bitbuf.Buffer?): any
+Codec:DecodeBuffer(buffer: Bitbuf.Buffer): (error, any)
 ```

-DecodeBuffer decodes a binary string into a value according to the codec. *buffer* is an optional buffer to read from.
+DecodeBuffer decodes a binary string into a value according to the codec. *buffer* is the buffer to read from.
 Returns the decoded value.

 ## Codec.Encode
 [Codec.Encode]: #user-content-codecencode
 ```
-Codec:Encode(data: any): string
+Codec:Encode(data: any): (error, string)
 ```

 Encode encodes a value into a binary string according to the codec.